 |*Note - Bodily injury liability coverage and uninsured motorist coverage can be waived for drivers without DUI's.

 It is recommended that you get car insurance coverage to cover property damages to your own vehicle.
 If the at-fault driver in the car accident doesn’t have insurance or adequate coverage, you want to be sure that you can get your car repaired or replaced.
 You’ll also want coverage for your personal property damages if you are at-fault in an accident.
 You may also want to protect your car against vandalism, theft, and natural disasters.

-Another type of car insurance that is recommended in Florida is bodily injury liability insurance.
+Briefly mentioned above, another type of car insurance that is recommended in Florida is Bodily Injury Liability Insurance.
 BIL insurance covers medical and funeral expenses for anyone injured in a car accident by you or a covered driver.
 This type of coverage is not required by the state, and it comes with higher premiums.
 However, it can be very helpful to have this coverage if you are at-fault in a major car accident.
-Once both parties to the accident have filed claims with their own insurance companies, any left over expenses must be covered by the at-fault party.
+Once both parties to the accident have filed claims with their own insurance companies, any leftover expenses must be covered by the at-fault party.
 With BIL coverage, you will be certain to have enough coverage to pay for all of the medical or funeral expenses of the other party.

 Did you know that 1 in 7 drivers in the United States does not have auto insurance?
 In Florida, this number is even higher.
 Recent estimates show that 25%, or 1 in 4 drivers in the Sunshine State, hit the road without auto insurance coverage.
 If you get into an accident with one of these drivers, it will be very difficult to recoup your losses as most people without auto insurance do not have significant assets.